Souldefier22/Capstone-Journal/README.md

   Add a description that tells people that it has to take a certain amount of time Possibly save previous transaction data so that it doesn't have to run in real time

+ 4/25/2022

+  Demonstration
+  Possibly add a feature for saving previously input transactions Possibly add outputs to the frontend as they come in